Case Schuitemaker Machines

-When asked about the ease of programming and Graphical User Interface (GUI), Sander Oude Vrielink says that “when you are getting used to it, it is easy.
-For operators, CLOOS is easier, but Yaskawa is not that easy due to its twin-robot system.
+When asked about the ease of programming and Graphical User Interface (GUI), Sander Oude Vrielink says “when you are getting used to it, it is easy.
+For operators CLOOS is easier, but Yaskawa not that easy due to its twin-robot system.
 One strong point of the GUI is its icons, which make it very easy to use and help the operators to use the software.”

 Better and constant quality

 Before, when we used online teaching for the CLOOS stations, “on Monday the quality was different to what it was on Friday for example.
 Each robot operator used their own welding values.
 Also in manual welding the quality was changing,” says Oude Vrielink.

 Now the welding quality is high regardless of who is programming.
 The welding values are stored in a database.
 The database contains welding jobs of all the standard welding types and positions for Yaskawa 128.
 Only for the ‘special’ types and positions are WPS files still needed to complete the database.
 After this work is done and the welding values are in the WPS, there is no longer any need for prototypes when the plate thicknesses are the same and the welding types, positions, torch angles and wire lengths, etc. are also the same.

 The software commissioning was realized by Delfoi’s expert partner in Netherlands, LAC.
 LAC is a professional organization specialized in robot welding.
 The commissioning work included